Has WFH changed the way we see?

 Turn on night mode/dark mode on your devices.
 Don’t use the devices immediately before bed.

-Depending on the lenses, blue-light glasses can block anywhere from 10% to nearly 100% of blue-violet waves.
-Using blue-light filtering features on smart devices can also help to block these waves.
-More than 6 in 10 survey respondents reported using night mode/dark mode on their phones in addition to or in place of blue-light blocking glasses.
+Depending on the lenses, blue-light glasses can filter anywhere from 10% to nearly 100% of blue-violet light.
+Using blue-light filtering features on smart devices can also help to filter blue light.
+More than 6 in 10 survey respondents reported using night mode/dark mode on their phones in addition to or in place of blue-light filtering glasses.

-A majority of remote workers (73%) used some form of blue-light blocking glasses/lenses, and of this group, 67% attributed having less eye strain to their use of blue-light glasses.
-Protective lens users also reported experiencing a better quality of sleep compared to those who didn’t wear any form of blue-blocking lenses.
-Wearing these glasses had such positive effects on people’s health and wellness that 85% of wearers said blue-light glasses are a must for anyone who works from home, and 92% had recommended these glasses to someone they know.
+A majority of remote workers (73%) used some form of blue-light filtering glasses/lenses, and of this group, 67% reported increased comfort.
+Additionally, 85% of wearers said blue-light glasses are a must for anyone who works from home, and 92% had recommended these glasses to someone they know.

 The eyesight of future generations